 The uncertainty in $E{R,F-GHG}$ is obtained by allocating the estimates of uncertainties to the total GHGRP-reported emissions from each of the six industry segments.
 The uncertainty in $E{R,N20}$ is obtained by assuming that the uncertainty in the emissions reported by each of the GHGRP reporting facilities results from the uncertainty in quantity of N2O consumed and the N2O emission factor (or utilization).
 The quantity of N2O utilized (the complement of the emission factor) was assumed to have a triangular distribution with a minimum value of 0 percent, mode of 20 percent and maximum value of 84 percent.
-The uncertainty for the total reported N2O emissions was then estimated by combining the uncertainties of each of the facilities reported emissions using Monte Carlo simulation.
-The estimate of uncertainty in $E{NR,F-GHG}$ and $E{NR,N20}$ entailed developing estimates of uncertainties for the emissions factors for each non-reporting sub-category and the corresponding estimates of TMLA.
+The uncertainty for the total reported $N_2O$ emissions was then estimated by combining the uncertainties of each of the facilities reported emissions using Monte Carlo simulation.
+The estimate of uncertainty in $E{NR,F-GHG}$ and $E{NR,N2O}$ entailed developing estimates of uncertainties for the proportion of total emissions attributed to non-reporters for 2011 and 2012, which are subsequently dependent on the emissions factors for each non-reporting sub-category and the corresponding estimates of Total Manufactured Layer Area (TMLA) for the years 2011 and 2012.

 The uncertainty in TMLA depends on the uncertainty of two variables - an estimate of the uncertainty in the average annual capacity utilization for each level of production of fabs (e.g., full scale or R&D production) and a corresponding estimate of the uncertainty in the number of layers manufactured.
 For both variables, the distributions of capacity utilizations and number of manufactured layers are assumed triangular for all categories of non-reporting fabs.
-To address the uncertainty in the capacity utilization for Inventory year 2013, the lower bound has been decreased by 10 percent, and the upper bound has been increased by 10 percent (or 100 percent if greater than 100 percent) compared to the bounds used in the 2012 Inventory year.
+For production fabs and for facilities that manufacture discrete devices, the most probable utilization is assumed to be 79 percent for 2011 and 65 percent for 2012, with the highest and lowest utilization assumed to be 84 percent for 2011 and 70 percent for 2012, and 62 percent for 2011 and 51 percent for 2012, respectively.
+The most probable values for utilization for R&D facilities are assumed to be 79 percent for 2011 and 65 percent for 2012, with the highest utilization at 40 percent for 2011 and 33 percent for 2012.
 For the triangular distributions that govern the number of possible layers manufactured, it is assumed the most probable value is one layer less than reported in the ITRS.

-The uncertainty bounds for the average capacity utilization and the number of layers manufactured are used as inputs in a separate Monte Carlo simulation to estimate the uncertainty around the TMLA of both individual facilities as well as the total non-reporting TMLA of each sub-population.
-The uncertainty around the emission factors for each non-reporting category of facilities is dependent on the uncertainty of the total emissions (MMTCO2e units) and the TMLA of each reporting facility in that category.
-For simplicity, the results of the Monte Carlo simulations on the bounds of the gas-and wafer size-specific emissions as well as the TMLA and emission factors are assumed to be normally distributed and the uncertainty bounds are assigned at 1.96 standard deviations around the estimated mean.
+The uncertainty bounds for the average capacity utilization and the number of layers manufactured are used as inputs in a separate Monte Carlo simulation to estimate the uncertainty around the TMLA of both individual facilities as well as the total non-reporting TMLA of each sub-population for both 2011 and 2012.
+The uncertainty around the emission factors for each non-reporting category of facilities (for both 2011 and 2012) is dependent on the uncertainty of the total emissions (MMT $CO_2$ Eq. units) and the TMLA of each reporting facility in that category.
+For simplicity, the results of the Monte Carlo simulations on the bounds of the gas- and wafer size-specific emissions as well as the TMLA and emission factors are assumed to be normally distributed and the uncertainty bounds are assigned at 1.96 standard deviations around the estimated mean.
 The departures from normality were observed to be small.
-The final step in estimating the uncertainty in emissions of non-reporting facilities is convolving the distribution of TMLA using Monte Carlo simulation.
+The final step in estimating the uncertainty in emissions of non-reporting facilities is convolving the distribution of emission factors with the distribution of TMLA individually for 2011 and 2012, along with the distributions of GHGRP-reported emissions for 2011 and 2012 using Monte Carlo simulation.